edhirst/PIGWMM/README.md

 # Permutation-Invariant Gaussian Weight Matrix Models
 Fitting &amp; analysis of Permutation-Invariant Gaussian Matrix Models to Neural Network weight matrices.

-We recommend setting up a new environment for running of this package, the process for this is described in `environment/README.md`.
+We recommend setting up a new environment for running of this code, the process for this is described in `environment/README.md`.

 Scripts may be run directly from command-line, after editing relevant hyperparameters within the scripts.
 The script order follows: